 A staggering amount of vehicles in New Zealand fail their Warrant of Fitness inspection first time around.
-In July this year, 442,777 WoF inspections were carried out, and 182,981 failed (approximately 41%).
+In May 2021, 370,910 WoF inspections were carried out, and 149,313 failed (approximately 40 per cent)*.

 The majority of these failures come down to simple defects that could easily be checked and fixed before you roll on up for your WoF.